mjmlab/pyinseq/roadmap.md

+# Once the pipeline is operational, all of these items will get transitioned to either Issues or the Wiki.
+These are my semi-organized ongoing notes and I haven't had a chance to sort through all of them yet.

 # Highest priority / bugs
 - [ ] Add command line flags (move away from argv)
 - [ ] Remove need to name the organism; instead call the files genome.ftt etc. Parse the organism/contig names from the GenBank file and FNA file and add it to the log information.